Wednesdays, 9:30 - 10:45 am Kundalini Yoga for women online

-Kundalini yoga is an old form of yoga that still includes all the original elements of yoga.
-Classes vary with different dynamic postures, static postures, breathing exercises, eye-focus, chanting, and meditation.
+Classes vary with different dynamic postures, static postures, breathing exercises, eye-focus, chanting, relaxation and meditation.
 Some classes are active and energizing, while others are calming and focus on meditation.
 It's recommended to try a few classes to get a sense of the variety.

-This type of yoga places great emphasis on strengthening the glandular and nervous systems to increase your overall resilience.
-To build such strength, postures are sometimes held for a long time or repeated in dynamic movements.
-However, classes are balanced with slow and meditative exercises.
+This type of yoga places great emphasis on working on the glandular and nervous systems to increase your overall resilience.
+Postures are sometimes held for a long time or repeated in dynamic movements.
+These are balanced with slow and meditative exercises.
 There are usually pauses between postures to connect with the breath and observe your experience.
-Movement is always synchronized with breathing and there are also specific breathing exercises, called Pranayam.
+Movement is usually synchronized with breathing and there are specific breathing exercises, called Pranayam.
 All of these elements helps too create shifts in your emotional state too.

 Both beginner and advanced students are welcome as everyone is encouraged to practice at their own pace but please consult with your doctor if you are in doubt as to whether to participate in a yoga class.